 About The Author: Ashley Uzer

-Ashley Uzer is an East Coast girl who dreams of fried chicken and an endless supply of stilettos.
+Ashley Uzer is an LA-based writer who covers dating, fashion, beauty, culture, + more.
 Follow Ashley on Instagram and Twitter.